-Heading in to the studio to lay down drum tracks?
-Follow these ten tips to help the whole process go smoothly.
+RECORDING WEEK: Heading in to the studio to lay down drum tracks?
+Take heed of these ten pieces of advice to ensure that the whole process goes smoothly.

 It's much easier to get volume, clarity and brightness from a new set of drumheads.
 If possible, get them on, tuned and 'played in' a day or two before the session.
 Different types of head give different types of sound: single- ply heads are bright with less sustain (jazz/ pop); two-ply heads are deeper and more controlled (rock/metal); coated heads are warmer in tone (disco/70s).
 Your choice of sticks or hotrods and felt or wood kick drum beaters will also have a big effect on the sound of the kit.
 Get close to the sound you want before you think about microphones!

 This should be the drummer's responsibility.
 Here are a few tuning tips and things to check if you're having problems.
 Check that the head diameter is exactly right (fractionally larger than the drum) and that it's mounted perfectly centrally.
 Always make tension adjustments in opposite pairs to avoid forcing the head off-centre.
 Seat the head by applying gentle pressure with your palm to the centre, then tune out any new wrinkles that appear.

 3. Bottom heads on toms

 Wherever there are two heads, there are three possibilities.
 If you tune the bottom (resonator) head of a tom to the same pitch as the top (batter) head, you'll get a purer tone with more sustain - perfect for jazz and its derivatives.
 If you tune the resonator lower, you get a slight pitch drop-off and less decay - great for rock.
 Tuning the resonator higher shortens the decay further, which can be great for close miking.
 A good starting interval for the difference in pitch between heads is a minor third - ie, three semitones either way.

 4. Front head on the kick or not?